Infidelity Therapy – How can it help?

-Challenges of Couples Therapy for Infidelity
+Challenges of Infidelity Therapy

 An extradyadic affair can deeply impact the relationship, leaving both partners unsure of how to move forward.
 Similarly, marriage counsellors and couples therapists realise that addressing the aftermath of an affair is intricate and challenging.
 The emotional turbulence and breach of trust resulting from infidelity create a complex web of emotions and issues to untangle.
 Consequently, in the early stages of marriage counselling or couples therapy following an affair, setting clear goals can often be a difficult task.